Fili Pari

 Non Equity Assistance in 2021

 Gelatex is a materials technology company based in Estonia, founded in 2016 and incorporated in the UK in 2019.
-The company has developed a patented technology for producing bio-based nanofibers efficiently and cost-effectively, making it possible to produce these materials at a scale that is significantly faster and cheaper than traditional methods.
-Gelatex's production process utilizes gelatin derived from low-value waste in the meat and leather industries, ensuring that its products are made from natural and non-toxic substances, which promotes sustainability in the textile sector.
-Initially focused on creating eco-friendly leather-like textiles, the company pivoted during the COVID-19 pandemic to explore a broader range of applications for its nanofibers, including 3D scaffolds for tissue engineering, cultured meat, bio-based filters, energy storage, and wound care.
+The company specializes in producing bio-based nanofibers using a patented technology that allows for large-scale production at significantly lower costs.
+Gelatex's nanofibers are derived from gelatin sourced from low-value waste in the meat and leather industries, ensuring that its products are environmentally friendly and made from natural, non-toxic substances.
+Initially focused on developing eco-friendly leather-like textiles, the company recognized the broader applications of its technology during the COVID-19 pandemic, leading to a strategic pivot.
+Gelatex's innovative solutions have potential applications in various fields, including tissue engineering, cultured meat production, bio-based filtration, energy storage, and wound care.

 Nautilus Defense